 Columbus: Eddie Lack 21 GP 7-7-2 2.40 GAA .921 SV% 1 SO

 Last Meeting: January 30th Canucks Won 5-2

 Season Series: Canucks Lead 1-0-0-0

 Last Game’s Recap:

-Buffalo: Kane Shoulder Surgery(IR/Out), McCormick Blood Clot(IR/Out), Kaleta Lower Body(IR/Out), Gorges Lower Body(IR/Out), Weber Upper Body(Out), Strachan Illness(Doubtful), Zadaorov Disciplinary Reasons(Questionable)
+Buffalo: Kane Shoulder Surgery(IR/Out), McCormick Blood Clot(IR/Out), Kaleta Lower Body(IR/Out), Gorges Lower Body(IR/Out), Weber Upper Body(Out), Girgensons Foot(Out), Ennis Lower Body(Doubtful) Strachan Illness(Questionable), Zadaorov Disciplinary Reasons(Probable)